robfletcher/strikt/src/pages/index.md

 ## Assertion styles

-Two different styles of assertion are supported for different use-cases.
+Two different styles of assertion -- chained and block -- are supported for different use-cases.
+You can mix and match both in the same test and even nest chained assertions inside block assertions.

 ### Chained assertions